 2. Pack earlier than you think you should

 In August when I signed my lease (for November) I was like, “I’m going to start today.”
 So, believing I was better than everybody, I packed four full boxes of things I had already packed, I just made them look neater.
 Then, I saved the rest for this week because I am out of my mind.
 Do not do this.
 If you’re moving in December, begin packing in June.
 If you’re moving in February, begin packing two weeks ago.
 If you’re moving in July, begin packing now.
+And if you have heavy industrial equipment like Well Packers, then you better get packing six months before.
 You will still have so much more to pack the day before your belongings are placed on a truck.
 You will have more to pack than you will ever know.
 Please help me pack.
 There’s still so much.
 Why do I own so many socks?

 3. Purge your life